 - Edit Date Field—Stores the date a feature or record was last edited.

 - Choose the time standard.

 - UTC (Coordinated Universal Time)—Record dates in UTC.
 This is the default.

 - Time zone of database—Record dates in the time zone where the database is located.

-If you need to customize how editor tracking is managed, you can run a geoprocessing tool in a model and use an iterator to cycle through multiple datasets, feature classes, or tables.
+To enable editor tracking for multiple feature classes in a batch process, add the geoprocessing tool to a model in ModelBuilder and use an iterator to cycle through datasets, feature classes or tables.

 - On the Analysis tab, in the Geoprocessing group, click ModelBuilder .

 - In the Insert group, click the Iterators drop-down arrow and choose Iterate Feature Classes or Iterate Datasets.

 Only one iterator can be used per model.
 If you need to enable tracking on both feature classes and tables, you need to construct two models.